click here for teachings on the daily Gospel readings

 Response: "The Lord gave them bread from heaven."

-3 What we have heard and know, and what our fathers have declared to us, 4 we will declare to the generation to come, the glorious deeds of the LORD and his strength and the wonders that he wrought.
+3 What we have heard and know; things our ancestors have recounted to us.
+4 We do not keep them from our children; we recount them to the next generation, the praiseworthy deeds of the LORD and his strength, the wonders that he performed.

 Response:

-23 He commanded the skies above and the doors of Heaven be opened; 24 he rained manna upon them for food and gave them heavenly bread.
+23 So he commanded the clouds above; and the doors of heaven.
+24 God rained manna upon them for food; grain from heaven he gave them.

 Response:

-25 Man ate the bread of angels, food he sent them in abundance.
+25 Man ate the bread of the angels; food he sent in abundance.

-54 And he brought them to his holy land, to the mountain his right hand had won.
+54 And he brought them to his holy mountain, the hill his right hand had won.

 Response:

 Our psalm reading recalls the history of the past generations of the Old Covenant people and God's gracious deeds on their behalf.
 Among God's wondrous works was His gift of manna to feed the Israelites for forty years after leaving Egypt.
-They first received His gift of the "bread of angels" on the journey out of Egypt to God's holy mountain, at Mt.
+They first received His gift of the "bread of angels" on the journey out of Egypt to God's holy mountain, Mt.
 Sinai, where He took Israel as His covenant people.
-Then, He continued to feed them on their journey to the "holy land" He promised to the Patriarchs where they were to build His Temple on "the mountain" of Moriah.
+Then, He continued to feed them on their journey to the "holy land" He promised to the Patriarchs, where they were to build His Temple on another "holy mountain," Mt.
+Moriah (2 Chron 3:1).

 In the same way, God is gracious in providing for the needs of His New Covenant people.
 He feeds us the "living bread" from Heaven: the Body, Blood, Soul, and Divinity of God the Son in the Eucharist.
 He provides this miracle feeding to nourish us spiritually in the exile of this earthly life as we make our journey to God's "mountain" Temple in the "holy land" of Heaven.